Our eyes are very sensitive, so even a seemingly insignificant impact or scratch could put your vision and eye health in jeopardy.

 • Sudden onset of flashes or floaters

-• A scratch on your eye’s surface (corneal abrasion)
+• A scratch on the surface of your eye (corneal abrasion)

 • Significant ocular discharge